Kilimanjaro Gear List

 WOOL/SYNTHETIC SKI/WARM HAT

+2 hats.
 A non-cotton wool or synthetic hat that covers the head and ears comfortably.
+We like a lightweight one plus a warmer one for higher up.

 SUNGLASSES

-High-quality, UV-blocking sunglasses with good all-around protection are recommended.
-A good fit is critical for comfort- try on glasses to check for a comfy fit and good light blockage.
-Keep in mind that high-quality lenses are a must due to equatorial mountain sun.
+High-quality, UV-blocking sunglasses with good all-around protection and a good fit.
+Try on glasses to check for a comfortable fit and good light blockage.
+High-quality lenses are a must in equatorial mountain sun.

 HEADLAMP